juliendargelos/autoreload/README.md

    3. Provide your own SSL certificate using `--key` and `--cert`.

-## jQuery dependency

-autoreload.js assumes jquery is available in our page.
-This issue is tracked [here](https://github.com/typpo/autoreload/issues/1).

 ## Troubleshooting

 If you get `Error: watch ENOSPC`, chances are you need to increase your filesystem watches: